davidapple/nudge/README.md

 ## CSS Class Construction Table

-Nudge CSS classes are composed of a minimum of two variables (and a maximum of five).
+Nudge margin and padding CSS classes are composed of a minimum of two variables (and a maximum of five).

 | nudge prefix* | css attribute* | position       | size | responsive |
 |---------------|----------------|----------------|------|------------|